Rabi-induced localization and resonant delocalization of a binary condensate in a spin-asymmetric quasiperiodic potential: Dynamics of induced localized condensates

 To begin our analysis for the linear condensate, in Fig.~\ref{fig:t-x-density-non-int}, we show the evolution of the density $|\psi_{\upar(\dar)}|^2$ in the $(t,x)$ plane for oscillation frequencies ranging between $\omega_{\rm osc} = [0.1 - 1.0]$ while keeping $\Omega_0 = 0.4$, and $\Omega_1 = 0.2$ such that $\Omega(t)$ oscillates between a relatively weak (0.2) and a relatively strong (0.6) values (cf. Fig. \ref{fig:density}).
 For $\omega_{\rm osc} = 0.1$ in (a1, b1), the density mainly remains localized near $x = 0,$ although, due to the potential-free spin-down component, it exhibits oscillations within two nearest minima $\pm x_{1}.$ This behavior demonstrates that the BEC acquires a relatively small energy, leading to confined oscillations within a {\it double (triple) well}.

 Next, the density propagation at $\omega_{\rm osc} = 0.2$ [in (a2,b2)] exhibits driven expansion all over the space, indicating delocalization of the condensate.
 However, the effect is more pronounced for $|\psi_{\dar}|^2$ (in b2) than for $|\psi_{\upar}|^2$ (in a2) due to the confinement of the latter.
 The spin-down component is emitted from the central minimum as separate jets with the velocity of the order of $\sqrt{\omega_{0}},$ corresponding to the spread a Gaussian wavepacket with the initial energy $\sim \omega_{0}$ (see Eq. \eqref{eq:Vprimes}).
 The decreasing of $|\psi_{\dar}|^2$ in the vicinity of the $x=0$ minimum pulls the $|\psi_{\upar}|^2$ out of this region and leads to its time-dependence and delocalization.
-Simultaneously, increasing in $\Omega(t)$ to $\approx \Omega_{0}+\Omega_{1}$ periodically pumps the probability from ${\upar}$ to ${\dar}$ component while lowering in $\Omega(t)$ to $\approx \Omega_{0}-\Omega_{1}$ in the same period causes emission of spin-down jets.
+Simultaneously, increasing in $\Omega(t)$ to $\approx \Omega_{0}+\Omega_{1}$ periodically pumps the probability from ${\upar}$ to ${\dar}$ component while lowering $\Omega(t)$ to $\approx \Omega_{0}-\Omega_{1}$ during the same period causes emission of spin-down jets and, correspondingly, a decrease in the probability for the ${\dar}-$component to be occupied.
+With the gradual reduction in the densities of both components near $x=0$ point, accompanied by a decrease in their Rabi coupling, the efficiency of this process decreases.